- Purchase the complete Expat Arrivals Germany Guide (PDF)

 In German pharmacies, all medications including non-prescription drugs, are kept behind the counter.
 Only a selection of non-medicinal health products is available on the shelves.

-Pharmacists in Germany are very cautious and are likely to ask customers whether they understand the dosage on their prescriptions.
+Pharmacists in Germany are cautious and are likely to ask customers whether they understand the dosage on their prescriptions.
 They also generally speak English well and can offer advice on non-prescription medicines.

 Pharmacies in Germany tend to be well stocked.
 If a customer needs medicine that's not in stock, it can usually be ordered for pick-up in a few hours or the following day.